 In highbush and lowbush types, lack of iron is a more common cause of yellowing than soil pH.
 Rabbiteyes can become iron deficient as well.
 Usually, the yellowing will start in the spring or early summer.

-Spray plants with chelated iron from your local garden supply store.
+Spray plants with chelated iron from your local garden supply store or this selection from Amazon.
 This is a short-term fix while you sort out fixing the soil.
 Long term, add sulfur or iron sulfate to the earth, as needed.

 Chlorosis can also be caused by stress, which reduces the uptake of iron.
 If you live in a place where temperatures go above 85°F, be absolutely sure that your plant has enough mulch to protect the roots from heat stress.